 Conversation intelligence is software that records, transcribes, and analyzes sales calls and meetings to extract talk-to-listen ratios, topic patterns, objections, and action items.
-Unlike basic transcription, it identifies patterns across conversations.
-Top tools in 2026: Convo (no bot, local processing, $20/mo), Gong (enterprise, $100+/mo), Chorus (ZoomInfo ecosystem), and Avoma (mid-market, $24/mo).
+Unlike basic transcription, it identifies patterns across conversations and connects insights to coaching workflows.
+Leading platforms in 2026: Convo (real-time help + no bot, from $22.49/mo), Gong (enterprise, $100+/mo), Chorus (ZoomInfo ecosystem), and Avoma (mid-market, $39/mo).

 SALESAPR '26